box/box-python-sdk-gen/docs/classifications.md

 ### Arguments

-- scope `CreateClassificationTemplateScopeArg`
+- scope `CreateClassificationTemplateScope`
   - The scope in which to create the classifications.
 This should be `enterprise` or `enterprise_{id}` where `id` is the unique ID of the enterprise.
-- template_key `CreateClassificationTemplateTemplateKeyArg`
+- template_key `CreateClassificationTemplateTemplateKey`
   - Defines the list of metadata templates.
-- display_name `CreateClassificationTemplateDisplayNameArg`
+- display_name `CreateClassificationTemplateDisplayName`
   - The name of the template as shown in web and mobile interfaces.
 - hidden `Optional[bool]`
   - Determines if the classification template is hidden or available on web and mobile devices.
 - copy_instance_on_item_copy `Optional[bool]`
   - Determines if classifications are copied along when the file or folder is copied.
-- fields `List[CreateClassificationTemplateFieldsArg]`
+- fields `List[CreateClassificationTemplateFields]`
   - The classification template requires exactly one field, which holds all the valid classification values.
 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.